4d/docs/website/translated_docs/pt/API/WebServerClass.md

 **.rootFolder** : Text<!-- END REF -->

 The<!-- REF #WebServerClass.rootFolder.
 Summary -->path of web server root folder<!-- END REF -->.
-The path is formatted in POSIX full path using filesystems.
+O caminho está formatado no caminho completo POSIX usando sistemas de arquivos.
 When using this property in the `settings` parameter, it can be a `Folder` object.

 <!-- END REF -->